Cincinnati and Hamilton County Public Library: History

 From July 2007 to mid 2008, the library joined with Kirtas Technologies, Inc. to digitize rare books and make them available via Amazon.com.
 The library no longer participates in the program, but profits from sales of the digitized books were shared with the library.
 Other institutions involved in the plan included the University of Maine, Emory University in Atlanta, and the Toronto Public Library in Ontario.
 Digitized material, including books, maps, yearbooks, and city directories, are available via Cincinnati and Hamilton County Public Library's Virtual Library.

 In 2019, the library launched a multi-year improvement project called "Building the Next Generation Library."
 The project planned for facility improvements across the system depending on the needs of communities and facilities.
 Listening sessions were held for community members at each branch throughout 2019, and the Facility Master Plan documents outlined the recommended work to be done over the next 10 years.
 Part of the Next Generation Library initiative included a website and brand update in 2020, with the library moving to a BiblioCommons-based website and revealing new logos, brand colors, and the rearranged organization name from The Public Library of Cincinnati and Hamilton County (PLCH) to Cincinnati and Hamilton County Public Library (CHPL).
 Some priorities were modified due to the 2020 COVID-19 pandemic.

+The library received the photographic archive of the Cincinnati Enquirer, covering the years 1945 to 1995, in 2023.